hazardousparticle/chromecast_discover/README.md

 # chromecast_discover
-Fun with wireshark, discovering chromecasts on a WLAN
+Fun with wireshark, UPNP, SSDP, mDNS

+Tool for discovering chromecasts on a home network